JacquesGrobler/udacity-data-engineering/Covid-19 Project/airflow/README.md

 ##### country_population

 population_by_country_stage is used as the base table, country_iso_stage is then joined to ensure that the country and country_code fields are consistent with the other tables.
 Conditions are added which exclude any records where population, alpha_3_code or country is null, to ensure data quality.
+See create_tables.sql to see the constraints on the different columns for the table.
 The ERD for this tables can be seen below:

 ![image](https://user-images.githubusercontent.com/46716252/81256411-b9e76100-9030-11ea-9266-44b9e011e9d0.png)